 If the node is implemented in a proprietary fashion, i.e. the node-in-a-box components are not utilized to host the data, this user is also responsible for insuring that the data in their repository or node is available to the NGDS in supported data formats and through appropriate system-wide protocols.
 If, otherwise, the NGDS node-in-a-box application is utilized, this will not be a concern since the repository, catalog and web app will comply with NGDS standards.

-End User Community
+Data Consumer Community

-End user/data consumer will utilize the software and information provided by the system in order to understand and develop geothermal resources.
-We use End-user and Data Consumer interchangeably in this document.
+Data consumer will utilize the software and information provided by the system in order to understand and develop geothermal resources.

-Specifically, End Users/Data Consumer will:
+Specifically, Data Consumers will:

 Search for the entire NGDS system utilizing the federated NGDS catalog service either via the NGDS WebApp application, or potentially any other catalog search application that operates with NGDS search protocols and metadata interchange formats.